NoComplyDev/CRTAP/README.md

 ### Tale Gate

-- S01E003: Non-monotonic DTS persisted following re-encode.
-This is likely due to minor livestream technical issues.
-As with the other episodes in the archive that present this error, this is purely a timestamp issue and will not affect playback.

 - Subtitles were never transcribed for the following episodes and are therefore not included:

   - S01E003 'Tale Gate Episode 3 - Discussing Up to C4 E25'